Best Fly Fishing in California!

 Beware of congestion from three-day holiday weekends and fly fishing club outings.
 Mid-week anglers will find more serenity when plying the waters of the wild trout section.
 As the days begin to get longer in January, and are just starting to warm up, the fish and insects become active offering great fishing opportunities.
 This will continue through May until the weather heats up for another summer.

-The farther south on the Owens River you get from Pleasant Valley Reservoir the wild trout population wans and the trout population is augmented with stockings of rainbow trout.
-These trout will readily take lures, flies and bait.
+The farther south on the Owens River you get from Pleasant Valley Reservoir the wild trout population wanes and the trout population is augmented with stockings of rainbow trout.
+These trout will readily take barbless lures and flies.

 Access to the river is inhibited by dense stands of riparian vegetation – mostly willows.
 Anglers who explore the river will find holes and runs to ply with their favorite offerings.

-Anglers who continue to fish on the Owens River in winter time are treated to wonderful warm days with lots of trout to be caught.
-Winter fishing on the Owens is really good.
+Anglers who continue to fish on the lower Owens River in winter time are treated to wonderful warm days with lots of trout to be caught.
+Winter fly fishing on the upper Owens is really good.
 It might be better than summer fishing.

 Guest post by Fred Rowe, Sierra Bright Dot Guide Service